Review of MedSailors Croatia Discovery: A Week Sailing from Split

 We came in third out of four participating boats, but we’re still proud of our achievement and how we performed!

-And we were a mixed group of not-super-fit people, racing against some obviously good surfers from Australia.
-We saw how good they were the moment they were approaching the start line, as their strokes were synchronized.
-And it looked like they absolutely knew what they were doing.
+We were a mixed group of not-super-fit people racing against some obviously good surfers from Australia.
+As they approached the start line, we saw how good they were already!
+Their strokes were synchronized, and it looked like they absolutely knew what they were doing.
 Props to them!

-Usually, there is also a game where you need to run straight on top of five paddleboards connected together without falling down.
+Usually, there is also a game where you must run straight on top of five paddleboards connected together without falling down.
 However, due to the day that we lost to rough seas, we didn’t get a chance to try that.
 Maybe next time!

 Sailing in Croatia from Split: MedSailors Croatia Discovery